dduneau/website/content/project/Mechanism_coevolution/index.md

 {{< figure src="Daphnia_molt_pasteuria.jpg" title="The molting process can prevent the penetration of parasites.
 Molt of a <i>Daphnia</i> exposed to the bacterium <i>P. ramosa</i> seen either in light (a) or in fluorescence (b).
 The high fluorescence represents the bacteria attached to the esophagus (c).
 These bacteria have therefore not been able to penetrate the body of the host where they will have the opportunity to replicate." >}}

 Finally, we challenged the idea that <i>Daphnia magna</i> has a specific immune memory to reduce the risk of intra-host proliferation.
-To achieve this result, we had to carry out a large number of controls, use antibiotics to ensure that the bacteria from the first infectious challenge was no longer in the host, and wait more than a week before reinfecting the host, in order to increase the likelihood that the immune response related to the first challenge has disappeared.
+To achieve this result, we had to carry out a large number of controls, use antibiotics to ensure that the bacteria from the first infectious challenge were no longer in the host, and wait more than a week before reinfecting the host, in order to increase the likelihood that the immune response related to the first challenge had disappeared.
 By quantifying intra-host proliferation and the probability of infection when hosts were previously exposed or not to a <i>P. ramosa</i> genotype, we found no evidence to validate the hypothesis that there is immune memory in this invertebrate model [Duneau et al., 2016](Duneau_DCI_2016.pdf).